-When you leave your Plan, your Death or Death and TPD cover will be transferred to the Individual Section on the day after the extended cover stops, as long as:
+When you leave your Plan, your Death or Death and TPD cover will be transferred to the Individual Section on the day after the extended cover stops, as long as you meet all of the following conditions:

-- an insurance benefit has not been paid or becomes payable to you from the cover in your Plan, and - you stop being a member of your Plan, and - your super payout is automatically transferred to the Individual Section, and - either - (i) you opted in to have or keep insurance, or

-(ii) you have met PMIF requirements set out in your Plan Guide.
-These PMIF requirements will apply even if you were previously a PMIF exempt member due to your Employer paying the full cost of premiums for automatic (default) cover (in addition to its SG obligations) in your Plan..
+- An insurance benefit has not been paid or becomes payable to you from the cover in your Plan - You stop being a member of your Plan - Your super payout is automatically transferred to the Individual Section - Either - (i) you opted in to have or keep insurance, or - (ii) you have met PMIF requirements set out in your Plan Guide.
+These PMIF requirements will apply even if you - a) were previously a PMIF exempt member due to your Employer paying the full cost of premiums for automatic (default) cover (in addition to its SG obligations) in your Plan, or - b) are a Defined Benefit member in your Plan, or - c) are an Australian Defence Force (ADF) Super member.